garrandall/popular-music-data/tracks/you-walked-in-lonestar.md

 You walked in I've lost my cool babe
 But what'd you expect
 When you walk in baby love begins
-When you walk by baby ooh my my
+When you walk by baby oh my my
 When you come around, my jaw hits the ground
 When you shake your thing I jump outta my skin
 When you cross the floor I scream "more baby more"